Richard Olsenius: Early photographic career

-In 1967 Olsenius returned to college attending the University of Minnesota School of Journalism and Mass Communications until 1970.
-In 1967 he had his first exhibit at the American Swedish Institute in Minneapolis.
-He had a photographic exhibit at Coffman Union, the university student union in 1968 and also worked as photo editor of the university's Ivory Tower Magazine.
-In 1969 he worked as a summer intern at the Minneapolis Star evening paper and by 1970 he was hired full-time by the larger circulation Minneapolis Tribune morning and Sunday paper.
-1970 was also the year Olsenius won two scholarship awards and had his first single-artist exhibit at the Minneapolis Institute of Arts.
+In 1967, Olsenius returned to college attending the University of Minnesota School of Journalism and Mass Communication until 1970.
+In 1967, he had his first exhibit at the American Swedish Institute in Minneapolis.
+He had a photographic exhibit at Coffman Union, the university student union, in 1968.
+He worked as photo editor of the university's Ivory Tower Magazine.
+In 1969, he worked as a summer intern at the Minneapolis Star evening paper, and by 1970 he was hired full-time by the larger circulation Minneapolis Tribune morning and Sunday paper.
+1970 was also the year Olsenius won two scholarship awards and had his first single-artist exhibit at the Minneapolis Institute of Art.
 The awards were the William Randolph Hearst Photojournalism Scholarship award and the Kappa Alpha Mu Photojournalism Scholarship award.
 His photographic exhibit at the Minneapolis Institute of Arts, titled "High School", focused on the changing status of inner-city schools due to white flight to the suburbs.
 It consisted of 40 black and white prints, reflecting Olsenius's lifelong interest in the black and white image.

 In his National Geographic Field Guide to Digital Black and White Photography, Olsenius stated, "Black-and-white photography is a special way of seeing and recording the world around us.
 In a world of profuse and ubiquitous color, black-and-white provides clarity to form, poignancy to character, and timelessness to action.
-There is a special'otherness' to the black-and-white image."
+There is a special 'otherness' to the black-and-white image."

 A number of images from the show were purchased for the Art Institute's permanent collection.
-In 1972 selected images from "High School" were also published in the hardcover art and literary publication, Audience Magazine.
+In 1972 selected images from "High School" were also published in the hardcover art and literary publication, Audience magazine.

-Don Morrison of the Minneapolis Star reviewed the "High School "exhibit: "It is not a bleak show, exactly, but it whacked me hard.
+Don Morrison of the Minneapolis Star reviewed the "High School" exhibit: "It is not a bleak show, exactly, but it whacked me hard.
 Maybe it's my elder sensibilities or possibly just a mood.
-In any event, it lumped my throat and misted my eyes…What's disturbing about these pictures is the thought that this isn't the way youth should be."
+In any event, it lumped my throat and misted my eyes...
+What's disturbing about these pictures is the thought that this isn't the way youth should be."

-As a staff photographer at the Minneapolis Tribune, Olsenius covered news and feature stories at the local, state, regional, national and international level.
-Stories could vary from local high school football, to energy development in the West, to covering the genocide of Cambodians by dictator Pol Pot.
-Over his years with the Tribune, Olsenius won numerous awards from Associated Press, Minnesota Press Photographers, NPPA, Inland Daily Press Association, and Pictures of the Year by the University of Missouri School of Journalism.
-In 1980 Olsenius was awarded the World Press Photo Award for his coverage of Cambodian refugees.
+As a staff photographer at the Minneapolis Tribune, Olsenius covered news and feature stories at the local, state, regional, national, and international level.
+Stories ranged from local high school football, to energy development in the West, to the genocide of Cambodians by dictator Pol Pot.
+Over his years with the Tribune, Olsenius won numerous awards from the Associated Press, Minnesota Press Photographers, NPPA, Inland Daily Press Association, and Pictures of the Year by the University of Missouri School of Journalism.
+In 1980, Olsenius was awarded the World Press Photo Award for his coverage of Cambodian refugees.
 The award was presented in the Netherlands and accepted on behalf of Olsenius by Ambassador Geri Joseph.